 Call for Applications: Interdisciplinary Joint Master’s Programme in Southeastern European Studies – University of Graz and University of Belgrade

-Students enroll in and spend the first year at the chosen home university (Graz or Belgrade).
+Students enroll in and spend the first year at the chosen entrance university (Graz or Belgrade).
 In the second year, students spend at least one semester on mobility at a partner university.
-The list of partner universities includes:

 Why Southeastern European Studies in Graz?